Table of Contents

 Pituitary adenomas secreting increased TSH can cause secondary thyrotoxicosis.
 Blood levels of all TSH, T3 and T4 are increased.

 Human chorionic gonadotropin (HCG) has two-subunits.
-The alpha subunit is similar to TSH, LH, and FSH, while beta subunit is specific for pregnancy.
+The alpha subunit is similar to TSH, LH, and FSH, while the beta subunit is specific for pregnancy.
 So, increased HCG secretions by chorionic gonadotropin-secreting tumors cause secondary thyrotoxicosis by acting in a TSH-like manner.

 |Condition||TSH||Total T4||Free T4||I131 Uptake|